big-meel/node-todo-infrastructure/README.md

  - `cd node-todo-infrastructure`
  - `npm install`

+NOTE: The `npm install` command is included should you wish to install dependencies locally for testing purposes.
+The Docker Images created in the proceeding step with have all the necessary dependencies and variables containerized, hence the command is unnecessary.

 2. For this test the `docker pull bigmeel94/node-todo` for the pre-built image outlined in the `docker-compose.yml`, node-tod service.